Smudge202/smudge202.github.io/_posts/2016-07-06-mytested-aspnetcore-mvc.md

 More than that, the knowledge - albeit basic - of MVC required to form the more conventional tests is yet again well placed expertise in a technology stack I'm clearly utilising.

-### Fluent

-I don't want to dwell on this aspect given my half-rant above, but how amazing would this library have been if it was a natural extension of _Fluent Assertions_!?
-I don't know if it's something that either Dennis or Ivaylo share an interest in, but as a consumer, it's certainly something I would greatly appreciate.

-### Inaccuracies

-And this is, in the end, where the library fell short for me (and for now at least).
-Two very interesting things happened whilst I was testing _'My Tested ASP.NET Core MVC'_.
-If you read through the section above about how I changed the parameter name between `dummy` and `id`, I was very clearly of the impression that the routing conformed to that of the default routes in _MVC Core_'s predecessors.
-Even more so when I saw my original test pass and fail in accordance with that belief.

-However, I, and the library, were apparently wrong.
-And that happens with a fascinating frequency since _ASP.Net Core's_ release.
-Yes, I need to re-learn a great number of things, and more importantly, be ever careful with my assumptions.
-But, whilst I know some would groan at that prospect, it's something I genuinely look forward to. _ASP.Net Core_ has simply done too much that's right, corrected too many flaws with the previous ASP.Net stack, and opened too many possibilities to justify any grimace at changed functionality between the two technologies.

-Between the points above, and the subsequently knocked faith in the accuracy of _'My Tested ASP.NET Core MVC'_ as a result of the incorrect assertation, it's not something I would typically pursue any further.
-I have spoken with Ivaylo considerably since the first draft of this article, and have agreed that condemning _'My Tested ASP.NET Core MVC'_ out of hand as this article might first appear, is not at all _fair_.
-As mentioned above, the library is much more capable os _controller testing_, and considerations around authorisation and sessions as shown in the [official comparison](https://mytestedasp.net/Core/Mvc/Compare-Tests) will likely place the library in far greater stead.
-To that end, there are at least 2 more comparisons I intend to make in future articles!

-### Performance

-Whilst it is not really evident in the test times shown above (which can hardly be considered anything like performance measurements!) _'My Tested ASP.NET Core MVC'_ is much more intrinsically involved in sub-components of the MVC pipeline.
-I haven't gone as far as confirming such, but I believe it safe to assume that _'My Tested ASP.NET Core MVC'_ will provide a performance boost over the much heavier integration testing I've shown.

-As a _purist_ of pre-optimisation mantra, I tend to entirely ignore performance until it becomes a problem.
-However, I know it's crucial that we keep test times to a minimum so that running ever-growing suites of them not become a burden.
-I haven't hit such an obstacle yet, but should I ever do so, _'My Tested ASP.NET Core MVC'_ would certainly make lowering test times mcuh simpler.

 ## Summary

 I'm grateful to see the [.Net Core](http://dot.net) and [ASP.Net Core](http://www.asp.net/) ecosystem so quickly grow and thrive.
 The drive for technologies we all depend upon to move to _Net Standard_ (or compatible, at least) has been something I've tried to help with for well over a year now, and something I hope to continue as time and work permits.
-Whilst the _'My Tested ASP.NET Core MVC'_ routing issue described above may not make the library a great fit for myself and my peers (yet), it is certainly something I encourage people to contribute towards and keep an eye out for.
+Whilst the issues I've described may not make  _'My Tested ASP.NET Core MVC'_ a great fit for myself and my peers (yet), it is certainly something I encourage people to contribute towards and keep an eye out for.

+## Thanks

-I also want to thank Ivaylo personally.
+I want to thank Ivaylo personally.
 Having conversed, I believe this article will be considered much more the _challenge_ I intended to provide, which he will no doubt overcome, than any form of discouragement.